neon-bindings/neon/README.md

 neon build [--rust toolchain] [--debug]
 ```

-* --rust: Use this to specify that [multirust](https://github.com/brson/multirust) should be used instead of the system default Rust installation.
+* `--rust`: Use this to specify that [multirust](https://github.com/brson/multirust) should be used instead of the system default Rust installation.
 The `toolchain` parameter is passed to multirust as the Rust toolchain to use for all build commands.
-* --debug: Use this to create a debug build.
+* `--debug`: Use this to create a debug build.

 # Known Limitations